Economic history of Germany: Economic miracle and beyond

 Schiller's success in the Grand Coalition helped to give the SPD an electoral victory in 1969 and a chance to form a new coalition government with the Free Democratic Party (Freie Demokratische Partei—FDP) under Willy Brandt.
 The SPD-FDP coalition expanded the West German social security system, substantially increasing the size and cost of the social budget.
-Social program costs grew by over 10 percent a year during much of the 1970s, introducing into the budget an unalterable obligation that reduced fiscal flexibility (although Schiller and other Keynesians believed that it would have an anticyclical effect).
+Social programme costs grew by over 10 percent a year during much of the 1970s, introducing into the budget an unalterable obligation that reduced fiscal flexibility (although Schiller and other Keynesians believed that it would have an anticyclical effect).
 This came back to haunt Schiller as well as every German government since then.
 Schiller himself had to resign in 1972 when the West German and global economies were in a downturn and when all his ideas did not seem able to revive West German prosperity.
 Willy Brandt himself resigned two years later.

 Helmut Schmidt, Brandt's successor, was intensely interested in economics but also faced great problems, including the dramatic upsurge in oil prices of 1973-74.
 West Germany's GDP in 1975 fell by 1.4 percent (in constant prices), the first time since the founding of the FRG that it had fallen so sharply.
 The West German trade balance also fell as global demand declined and as the terms of trade deteriorated because of the rise in petroleum prices.

 By 1976 the worst was over.
 West German growth resumed, and the inflation rate began to decline.
-Although neither reached the favorable levels that had come to be taken for granted during the 1950s and early 1960s, they were accepted as tolerable after the turbulence of the previous years.
+Although neither reached the favourable levels that had come to be taken for granted during the 1950s and early 1960s, they were accepted as tolerable after the turbulence of the previous years.
 Schmidt began to be known as a Macher (achiever), and the government won reelection in 1976.
 Schmidt's success led him and his party to claim that they had built Modell Deutschland (the German model).

 But the economy again turned down and, despite efforts to stimulate growth by government deficits, failed to revive quickly.
 It was only by mid-1978 that Schmidt and the Bundesbank were able to bring the economy into balance.
 After that, the economy continued expanding through 1979 and much of 1980, helping Schmidt win reelection in 1980.
 But the upturn proved to be uneven and unrewarding, as the problems of the mid-1970s rapidly returned.
 By early 1981, Schmidt faced the worst possible situation: growth fell and unemployment rose, but inflation did not abate.

 By late 1982, Schmidt's coalition government collapsed as the FDP withdrew to join a coalition led by Helmut Kohl, the leader of the CDU/CSU.
 He began to direct what was termed the Wende (West Germany) (turning or reversal).
 The government proceeded to implement new policies to reduce the government role in the economy and within a year won a popular vote in support of the new course.